MorrisMA/M65C02A/README.md

 This project provides a synthesizable enhanced version of the 6502/65C02 processor core.
-The M65C02A soft-core processor implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors as exemplified by the instruction set of the WDC W65C02S.
+The M65C02A soft-core processor implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors as exemplified by the instruction set of the Rockwell R65C02, CMD/GTE G65SC02, and WDC W65C02S.
+The instruction set is defined by microprogram consisting of a variable and a fixed compoent.
+The exact instruction set implemented is dependent on the version of the microprogram selected for the implementation.
+The timing behavior of the microprograms developed for this project follow the behavior of the G65SC02 which eliminates the many dummy cycles inherent in the original 6502/65C02 processors.

 The M65C02A soft-core processor features a completely reworked microprogrammed control structure compared to that used in the preceding M65C02 project.
 The basic logic structure of the core has been significantly altered to allow the implementation of a significantly enhanced 8/16-bit version of the 6502/65C02 processors.
+The processor enhancements have been added in a manner that maintains compatibility with 8-bit 6502/65C02 processors.
+That is, the core will pass Klaus Dormann's 6502 functional test suite with minor exceptions related to the handling of the BRK, RTI, and RTS instructions.
+(If required, microprogram changes can be used to implement behavior for these instructions in a manner fully compatible with the 6502/65C02 processors.)

 This release supercedes any prior releases and provides the completed version of the planned M65C02A soft-core processor.
 As provided, the M65C02A soft-core processor provides the following enhancements to 6502/65C02 processors:

     (1)     M65C02A core allows the 6502/65C02 index registers, X and Y, to be used as accumulators.
-Although the one address, accumulator-based architecture of the 6502/65C02 microprocessors is preserved, three on-chip accumulators should make it easier for the programmer to keep extended width results in on-chip registers rather than loading and storing partial results from/to memory;
+Although the one address, accumulator-based architecture of the 6502/65C02 microprocessors is preserved, three on-chip accumulators should make it easier for the programmer to keep extended width results in on- chip registers rather than loading and storing partial results from/to memory;

     (2)     M65C02A core allows the basic registers (A, X, Y, S) to be extended to 16 bits in width.
 To maintain compatibility with 6502/65C02 microprocessors,